oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We test until we're confident in reliability

 **Calibration:**
-- We calibrate our sensors before every run
 - We check our starting position is consistent
 - We verify field conditions match our testing
 - We make small adjustments as needed